bobbeli/react-richbitch/README.md

 Prestige is a simple Web App that allows you to buy real reputation for showing your friends how powerful you truly are.

 This is a learning Project containing most recent Web-Technologies (early 2018).
-Its Frontend is built with React, Redux and uses Firebase for the Backend functionality
+Its Frontend is built with React, Redux and uses [Prestige API](https://github.com/gnochi/richbitch-api) for the Backend functionality.

 ## Demo